DHDev0/Muzero/README.md

 <br />
 I try to document the code as much as possible next to the muzero paper: https://arxiv.org/abs/1911.08265 <br />
 <br />
-For example you can use the tutorial.ipynb <br />
+For example you can use the tutorial.ipynb ( the step for the Dependency/Lib to use Muzero are in it ) <br />
 <br />
 or<br />
 <br />